MRAlirad/js-unit-testing/Note.md

 1. Positive Testing => Ensure that our application works correctly under normal conditions.
 2. Negative Tesing => Checks how well our applications handles unexpected or incorrect input.

+## Boundary Testing

+A testing technique where we focus on the edges or boundaries of input values to ensure our software behaves correctly under extreme conditions